RamonPradoMoreno/quarkus-jasper/README.md

 curl http://127.0.0.1:8080/employees
 ```

-There is no expected response yet.
+JSON Response with the employees persisted in the database.

 ```bash
 curl http://127.0.0.1:8080/employees/report/xls
 ```

-There is no expected response yet but the reports are being locally persisted
+Reports are being locally persisted and can be downloaded if the link is accessed through a web browser.

 ``` bash
 curl http://127.0.0.1:8080/employees/report/pdf
 ```

-There is no expected response yet but the reports are being locally persisted
+Reports are being locally persisted and can be downloaded if the link is accessed through a web browser.